Network Graph Limited Release

 Throughout the last year, the Open Measures community has been busy designing, engineering and building a novel and innovative new product.
 We began with the premise that online communities are not bound to one platform but instead distribute content across platforms in order to expand their audience and reach.

-In order to fully capture the full scope of a given online community’s activity, there would need to be a tool to represent all of the cross-platform relationships.
-We're talking about entities like “users”, “hashtags” and “links” across every data source that Open Measures actively crawls.
-All of that development has resulted in Open Measures' Network Graph, a live point-and-click network graphing and multi-platform link analysis tool, which is now available to the public via limited release.
+In order to fully capture the scope of an online community’s activity, there would need to be a tool to represent all of the cross-platform relationships.
+We're talking about entities like “users”, “hashtags” and “links” across every data source that Open Measures actively covers.
+All of that development has resulted in Open Measures' Network Graph, a live point-and-click network graphing and multi-platform link analysis tool, which is now available to authenticated users.

 Functionality